vkmarmot/react-color/README.md

 [![License][license-image]][license-url]
 [![Downloads][downloads-image]][downloads-url]

+# Forked to implement support of old webkit

 * **13 Different Pickers** - Sketch, Photoshop, Chrome and many more

 * **Make Your Own** - Use the building block components to make your own